mrfdev/1MB/Resources/BookExport/README.md

 - Configurable export directory via `exported-books-directory`
 - Simplified filenames (no plugin version embedded in the filename anymore)
 - `/bookexport list` to list exported `.txt` files in the configured folder
+- `color-code-handling` to control how Minecraft color codes are exported

 ## What it does